 - One substantial piece of written work.
 This should be completed within the first 12 months of study.

 - Presentation of research to an appropriate forum (e.g., seminar, research group, conference) to the satisfaction of your supervisors.

-- Approval of full thesis proposal by your departmental or school postgraduate committee.
+- Approval of full thesis proposal by your academic unit postgraduate committee.